amzn/smoke-aws-generate/README.md

      By default returns a default instance of each APIs return type.
   4. a Throwing Mock implementation that conforms to the protocol with optional overrides for each API.
      By default throws a specified error.
-  5. a Configuration type that used to share client configuration between clients.
+  5. a Configuration type that can used to share client configuration between clients.
   6. an Operations client that can be used to share the underlying http client between clients.

 ## Step 1: Prepare the location for the new Swift Client